 Maria Emilia Walter

-Short Bio: Maria Emilia Machado Telles Walter has a bachelor’s degree in Mathematics from the University of Brasilia (1980), a master’s degree in Mathematics from the University of Brasilia (1986) and a doctorate in Computer Science from the State University of Campinas (1999).
+Dr. Maria Emilia Machado Telles Walter has a bachelor’s degree in Mathematics from the University of Brasilia (1980), a master’s degree in Mathematics from the University of Brasilia (1986) and a doctorate in Computer Science from the State University of Campinas (1999).
 She is currently an associate professor at the University of Brasília.
 She has experience in Computer Science, with an emphasis on Bioinformatics and Computational Biology, working mainly on the following topics: high-performance genomic sequencing projects, comparative genomics, identification and classification of non-coding RNAs and genome rearrangements.
 From 2017 to 2020, and from 2021 to 2024, she was Pro-Rector of Research and Innovation at the University of Brasília.

 Peter Stadler